moaxcp/graph-dsl/README.md

 forward edges, and cross edges.
 There is also a new Graph called forest that gets created.
 `EdgeClassification.forrest` contains the forrest created by tree edges.
 It uses the vertex and edge objects from the original graph object.

+Calling `classifyEdges` on an undirected graph will result in two classifications for each edge.
+The first classification is what the edge would be in a directed graph.
+The second classification is always back-edge.
+This is because edges in an undirected graph are considered bi-directional in `classifyEdges`.

 # Plugins